 CHI 2019 General Chairs

-CHI 2019 has been very kindly supported by the Glasgow Convention Bureau and Glasgow City Council.
-Join us in Glasgow, the world’s friendliest city!
+CHI 2019 was very kindly supported by the Glasgow Convention Bureau, Glasgow City Council, and Visit Scotland.
+We hope you had a great time in Glasgow, the world’s friendliest city!